-Work abroad sounds like an adventure to many people.
-However, job search in Brazil requires more than just the obvious Brazil CV writing and translation.
+Working abroad sounds like an adventure to many people.
+However, job search in Brazil requires more than just the obvious Brazil CV with Brazil cover letter writing and translation.
 You need to pass the Brazil job interview.
 You will face issues that probably did not even cross your mind when you start planning to go for jobs in Brazil.

 The job interview plays a decisive role in the Brazilian application process.
-What make it different from many other countries, however, is that interpersonal skills often play a more important role than technical qualifications and competencies.
-Brazilian interviews tend to be a bit more personal and often some humor can help you establish rapport with the interviewer.
+What makes it different from many other countries, however, is that interpersonal skills often play a more important role than technical qualifications and competencies.
+Brazilian interviews tend to be a bit more personal and often some humour can help you establish rapport with the interviewer.

 The official Brazilian language is Portuguese.
 In a business environment, English is widely used and understood.
-When listening to a Brazilian talking in foreign language, it is very important to nod showing that you are listen and understand the speaker.
+When listening to a Brazilian talking in a foreign language, it is very important to nod showing that you are listening and understand the speaker.

 Prepare yourself for the Brazil job interview.
 Before an interview find out information about the company you want to work for.
 Practice (preferably in Spanish) your one or two sentences "speech" about who you are and what you do.
 Do not whine.
 Do not talk about being jobless.
 Do not dump on your former employer.
 Be positive.

 Make sure you know the technical terms of your industry in Portuguese, as well as some details on the company you are applying for.
 Also, be prepared to practically demonstrate your skills.